-The County will review Exhibit 2 (Organization Questionnaire/Affidavit) and Exhibit 6 (Minimum Mandatory Requirements) of Appendix B (Required Forms), to determine if each vendor meets the minimum mandatory requirements as outlined in Section 3.0 of this RFSQ.
+The County will review Exhibit 1 (SOQ Checklist), Exhibit 2 (Organization Questionnaire/Affidavit), and Exhibit 6 (Minimum Mandatory Requirements) of Appendix B (Required Forms), to determine if each Vendor meets the MMRs as outlined in Section 3.0 of this RFSQ.

-Failure of a vendor to meet the minimum mandatory requirements may eliminate its SOQ from any further consideration.
+Failure of a Vendor to meet the MMRs may eliminate its SOQ from any further consideration.
 The Department may elect to waive any informality in an SOQ if the sum and substance of the SOQ is present.

-- 8.1.1.1 A review of CARD, if applicable, reflecting each Vendor's past performance history on County or other contracts, and a review of terminated contracts. - 8.1.1.2 A review to determine the magnitude of any pending litigation or judgments against each vendor, as provided in Section A.3 of the SOQ.
+- 8.1.2.1 A review of CARD if applicable, reflecting past performance history on County or other contracts, and a review of terminated contracts. - 8.1.2.2 A review to determine the magnitude of any pending litigation or judgments against each Vendor, as provided in Section A.3 of the SOQ.

-8.1.2 Required Forms (Section B)
+8.1.3 Required Forms (Section B)